Are you looking for information about Lingen Davies Cancer Fund and the fantastic work we do? If so, you are in the right place…

 Lingen Davies has been funding projects to improve cancer services our Shropshire, Telford and Mid Wales for nearly 40 years.
 The support we receive from local people is incredible- they never fail to come up with new and innovative ways to raise money and we couldn’t do any of this without them.

-We will be launching our Ruby Anniversary Appeal in June, where we will be aiming for even more ambitious fundraising targets, and we need support from our amazing community more than ever.
 Please take some time to look through our plans.
 I am excited for the future of Lingen Davies and the impact we can make, with the support of the people of Shropshire, Telford and Mid Wales.

 Since then, the charity has maintained a commitment to supporting excellent local services and ensuring that people in our community are given the best possible support when facing cancer.
 We have continuously raised funds for a wide range of projects, working closely with health professionals to ensure our money is spent wisely, and for the greatest benefit of local people.